ericphann/ericphann/README.md

 ## :sparkles: About Me

-I am an aspiring data scientist with a strong background in linguistics and foreign languages.
-Currently learning a lot about natural language processing (NLP) techniques and large-language models (LLMs).
-I am interested in researching the dynamic between LLMs and sociolinguistics.
+I have a strong background in linguistics and foreign languages.
+I'm currently learning a lot about natural language processing (NLP) techniques and large-language models (LLMs).
+I'm interested in researching the dynamic between LLMs and sociolinguistics.
 <details>
 <summary> 🎓 Education </summary>
 <br>